akiyks/linux/Documentation/core-api/wrappers/memory-barriers-pretty.rst

 In summary:

     * Control dependencies can order prior loads against later stores.
-      However, they do -not- guarantee any other sort of ordering:
+      However, they do *not* guarantee any other sort of ordering:
       Not prior loads against later loads, nor prior stores against later anything.
 If you need these other forms of ordering, use smp_rmb(), smp_wmb(), or, in the case of prior stores and